moul/zapfilter/README.md

 func NewFilteringCore(next zapcore.Core, filter FilterFunc) zapcore.Core
-    NewFilteringCore returns a core middleware that uses the given filter function to decide whether to actually call Write on the next core in the chain.
+    NewFilteringCore returns a core middleware that uses the given filter function to determine whether to actually call Write on the next core in the chain.